jasLogic/mipea/doc/install.rst

 Installation
 ============

-The source code is hosted on GitHub_. mipea uses meson_ for configuration and ninja_ to build and install the library.
+The source code is hosted on GitHub_. mipea uses meson_ and ninja_ or cmake_ to build the library (see `Why two build systems?`_).
+But I would suggest to use meson_ because it automatically detects the peripheral base and is imho altogether the better build system.

 Downloading
 ===========